godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 RPC
 ---

-To communicate between peers, the easiest way is to use RPC (remote procedure call).
+To communicate between peers, the easiest way is to use RPCs (remote procedure calls).
 This is implemented as a set of functions in :ref:`Node <class_Node>`:

 - `rpc("function_name", <optional_args>)`